djmaity/md-davis/README.md

 # MD Davis
-This page is still under construction

 ## Dependencies:
 plotly, biopython, pymol, mdtraj

 Following external software are required as well:
 [Delphi](http://compbio.clemson.edu/delphi)
 [MSMS](http://mgltools.scripps.edu/downloads#msms)

+This page is still under construction.
+Visit [https://djmaity.github.io/md_davis/](https://djmaity.github.io/md_davis/) to know more.

 <!-- ## Plot .xvg file
 To use this script type the following command in a terminal or command prompt and press 'Enter':